kartikeyaa-k/absence_manager_api/README.md

 # 🗂️ Absence Manager API

 A lightweight, testable API built with [`dart_frog`](https://pub.dev/packages/dart_frog) that serves enriched and paginated absence data.
-It reads from local JSON files and supports filtering by user, type, and date range — ideal for demo apps or prototyping HR workflows.
+It reads from local JSON files and supports filtering by user, type, and date range.

 ## 🚀 Features